NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 - Addresses validation

 ## Writing tests
-Done with the theory, let's put it all together.

 Create a new directory called `test` inside our project root folder and add a new file called `Token.js`.
-Copy and paste the code below, we included a lot of comments for starters:
+Copy and paste the code below, we decided to include a lot of comments for starters:

 ```js
 // Mocha is a Node.js test runner.
 You use it to define and run tests.